isomorfeus/isomorfeus-redux/ruby/README.md

 ## Versioning
 isomorfeus-redux version follows the Redux version which features and API it implements.
-Isomorfeus-redux 4.0.x implements features and the API of Redux 4.0 and should be used with Redux4.0
+Isomorfeus-redux 4.0.x implements features and the API of Redux 4.0 and should be used with Redux 4.0

 ## Installation
 To install redux with the matching version: